Children are like sponges!

-Though necessary, it is not easy to face the pain you experienced as a result of childhood trauma.
+Though necessary, it is not easy to face the pain you experienced because of childhood trauma.
 If you avoid a painful childhood those memories and experiences may return to haunt you, you may experience nightmares or flashbacks.
-You might be having panic attacks or be prone to episodes of depression because you can't seem to let go of what happened to you as a child.
+You might be having panic attacks or be prone to episodes of depression because you cannot seem to let go of what happened to you as a child.

 How a wound can echo through an adults life